Irreversibility of the pendulum revisited from Husimi's adiabaticity parameter: Main results

 Now that we have obtained the Husimi's adiabaticity parameter (Eq.~(\ref{eq.Q_def})) and the inequality for the parameter (Eq.~(\ref{eq.Q_inq})), we investigate how they are related to the second law of thermodynamics for the pendulum.
 First, we consider the second law of thermodynamics in terms of internal energy.

 For a cyclic process that lasts for $t_1-t_0$ with $\omega_{t_1}=\omega_{t_0}$ in Eq.~(\ref{eq.U}), we have

 For $\Gamma_t=0$, by noting Eq.~(\ref{eq.Q_1}), we obtain

-which is already known in~\cite{H1953}.
-For an interpretation of this inequality, let us quote from the Husimi's paper (p.~391 of~\cite{H1953}):
+which is Eq.~(\ref{eq.Planck_intro}) and is already known in~\cite{H1953}.

-``Let the string of a pendulum, while in oscillation, be shortened or lengthened in an arbitrary manner and let it return to its initial length after a time.
-Then we expect, {\it on the average}, to find the energy of the pendulum increased."
 Though it is not explicitly mentioned so in~\cite{H1953}, Eq.~(\ref{eq.Planck}) may be considered as the Planck principle in thermodynamics stating that internal energy (or, equivalently, temperature) of a thermally-isolated system never decreases at the end of a cyclic process.
 It should be noted that the formulation of the Planck principle in thermodynamics of small systems is not so obvious; see~\cite{S2002} for a counterexample to the Planck principle being true.

 Meanwhile, in a general case with $\Gamma_t\ne 0$, Eq.~(\ref{eq.Ecyc}) becomes